abuabdirohman4/prj-vocabulary-builder/README.md

-- change ftp server & username
+- try again in abuabdirohman.com